palantir/atlasdb/docs/source/miscellaneous/doc/adr/0012-batch-timestamp-requests-on-the-client-side.md

 ## Consequences

+- Generally, load on TimeLock servers should be reduced, as there will be fewer network calls made to request timestamps.
+Note that lock requests (both to the legacy and async lock services), as well as compound operations like `lockImmutableTimestamp` are not batched.
 - Clients may experience an increase in latency, especially if TimeLock was not previously heavily loaded.
   If so, they should consider disabling timestamp batching by setting the `enableTimestampBatching` parameter in the `timestampClient` block of the AtlasDB runtime configuration to false.